Automation-Spirit-Alliance/test-web-developer/front-end/README.md

 ```
 Remember about the order of operations!
 Multiplications and divisions have a higher priority and should be performed left-to-right.
 Additions and subtractions have a lower priority and should also be performed left-to-right.

+## Task 2

+Create a set of unit tests to check the calculator implemented in task 1.
+Note: you can use any library for tests creation